 Let’s get right to it or just go ahead and Pin it for later

-Please read more on our policy here.
-Thank you!
+Thanks.
+You can read more on LM policy here.

 Finished dimension is 12 inches wide by 11.3 inches tall without the handles.
 Each Flower is about 3.5 inches in diameter.
 You’ll need 15 full flower motifs and 6 half flower motifs for each side of the bag.
 So, that’s basically 30 full flowers and 12 half flowers.